triggeru/WaveAL/README.md

 > The project currently only supports EN servers.

 > [!IMPORTANT]
-> This project only runs on Windows 10/11.
+> This project has only been tested on Windows 10/11.

 Modifications are exclusively local, as we do not support harming other players' experiences.